 Tip: Household appliances, gather a list of things you don’t know how to use and have a Korean walk you through your apartment explaining them to you.

 Have you ever scribbled off directions for a foreigner and thought nothing of it?
 I never thought of how legible my handwriting is until now.
-I don’t know if there’s a cursive or scripted way of writing Hangul, but one thing is certain– my reading skills in Hangul require crystal clear legibility and big spaces between characters!
+I asked my Korean co-teacher to write directions for me in Korean to show others; I don’t know if there’s a cursive or scripted way of writing Hangul, but one thing is certain– my reading skills in Hangul require big spaces between characters!

 I spent ten minutes assessing sanitary pads and tampons, pressing the packaging down over the product… hard.
 I was trying to see through the package.
 Would it fit my size, flow and scented needs?
 I make my best educated guess, only to discover at home, my guess wasn’t very educated.
 I bought a sanitary pad the size of a diaper!